ULHPC/ulhpc-docs/docs/hpc-schools.md

-docs/hpc-schools.md# On-site HPC trainings
+# On-site HPC trainings

 We propose periodical on-site events for our users.
 They are free of charge and can be attended by anyone from the University of Luxembourg faculties and interdisciplinary centers.
-Additionally, we also accept users from LIST and LIH.
+Additionally, we also accept users from LIST, LISER and LIH.
 If you are part of another public research center, please [contact us](mailto:hpc-school-for-beginners@uni.lu).

 ## HPC School for beginners